sbormann/ioBroker.iqontrol/README.md

 * (sbormann) Added option to close panel after opening a linked view in parent instance.
 * (sbormann) Padding bottom is only applied when minimizing a tile to give enough room for scrolling to tiles top.
 * (sbormann) Fixed setState false for postMessage-Communication.
+* (sbormann) Enhanced padding bottom and scroll to enlarged tile.

 ### 1.4.1 (2020-11-01)
 * (sbormann) Fixed drag-sorting or tables and usage of comboboxes on mobile (touch) devices.